giorgosvl/LinkPredictionLLM/README.md

 Link Prediction on a Scientific Article Graph

-This project implements a link prediction model on a graph of scientific papers, where each node represents a paper and an edge indicates a relationship between two papers.
-The goal is to predict the probability that an edge exists between two nodes.
+This project implements a link prediction model on a graph of scientific papers, where each node represents a paper and each edge indicates a relationship between papers.
+The goal is to predict the probability that a link exists between two nodes.

-Approach (Feature Engineering + ML)
-We combine graph-based, text-based, and author-based features:
-Graph structure
+🧠 Method

+The solution combines graph, text, and author features:

+Graph-based features

 Node2Vec embeddings

 GCN-refined node embeddings (PyTorch Geometric)

-Common Neighbors, Jaccard, Adamic–Adar, Preferential Attachment Abstract similarity
+Common Neighbors, Jaccard Coefficient, Adamic–Adar, Preferential Attachment

+Abstract similarity (cosine similarity)

 MPNet

 SBERT

 SciBERT

 TF-IDF

 Word2Vec
-→ cosine similarity per paper pair

 Author similarity

 Author collaboration graph + Node2Vec

 Aggregated paper-level embeddings

-All features are standardized and fed into an XGBoost classifier, which outputs the probability of a link.
+All features are standardized and passed into an XGBoost classifier, which outputs the final link probability.
 Cached embeddings are stored to avoid recomputation.
-The final predictions are written to submission.csv.
+Final predictions are saved in submission.csv.

-Tech Stack
+🛠 Tech Stack

-Python • PyTorch Geometric • NetworkX • Sentence Transformers • Transformers • Gensim • Scikit-learn • XGBoost • NumPy • Pandas
+Python · PyTorch Geometric · NetworkX · Sentence Transformers · Transformers · Gensim · Scikit-learn · XGBoost · NumPy · Pandas

+Αν θέλεις, μπορώ να σου προσθέσω και Installation / How to run ενότητα 😊